 Australian police seize 1 ton of cocaine, arrest 15 men

-A police officer guards a haul of drugs that are on display at an Australian Federal Police office in Sydney, Australia, Thursday, Dec.
-29, 2016.
-Officials have seized more than a ton of cocaine worth about 360 million Australian dollars in what police have dubbed one of the largest drug busts in the nation's history.
+Australian officials seized more than a ton of cocaine worth about 360 million Australian dollars in what police on Thursday dubbed one of the largest drug busts in the nation's history.
+Fifteen men were arrested following a 2 A1 2-year federal and state police investigation into suspected drug trafficking by commercial fishermen in Sydney, New South Wales police said in a statement.

 Add your comments below